shendurelab/MPRAflow/docs/faq.rst

-Can I use STARR-seq with MPRA-flow?
+Can I use STARR-seq with MPRAflow?
     No. For more details have a look at this `comment <https://github.com/shendurelab/MPRAflow/issues/27#issuecomment-636515565>`_.